 Acamprosate has proven well in maintaining abstinence in the long term.
 It is a cheaper option than naltrexone and disulfiram, but it may cause incontinence.

-Disulfiram prevents alcohol from being metabolized in the body, which causes unpleasant symptoms.
+Disulfiram prevents alcohol from being metabolised in the body, which causes unpleasant symptoms.
 Disulfiram is usually a back-up medication for patients having difficulty abstaining.

 The major issue with its use is that patients may continue to drink alcohol under its influence if the urge is strong.
 Thus they develop headaches, dizziness, nausea, and high blood pressure.